The Summer of 2013 has arrived, and it’s time to open my swimming pool!

 - Allow the sun to burn off the excess chlorine.

-I let the sun handle this as more pool chemicals are costly, and time wasn’t a constraint.
+I let the sun handle this as more pool chemicals are costly during opening season, and time wasn’t a constraint.

 Solution: I removed the floating chlorinator for a week, and Walla, my chlorine was down to normal levels.